Ulises-Zamarripa/Data-Processing-using-python/README.md

 - Normalization: Adjusting the shape of your data's distribution
 - Encoding: Converting categorical data to numbers
 - Show the data before and after cleanup

-We will also discuss and write a paper with all the techniques we implemented.
-And how we plan to use this dataset to solve a real-world ML problem
+We will also discuss and write a paper detailing all the techniques we implemented, as well as our plans to use this dataset to solve a real-world machine learning problem.